Carol Dweck

 MINDSET & RESEARCH

-• Dr. Dweck promotes a growth mindset as more adaptive than a fixed mindset, encouraging everyone in developing a growth mindset.
+• She promotes a growth mindset as more adaptive than a fixed mindset and encourages parents and teachers to guide children in developing a growth mindset.

 • Her work has demonstrated the role of mindsets in success, and has shown how praise for intelligence can undermine student's motivation and learning.

-• She also looks at the origins of self-conceptions, their role in motivation and self-regulation, and their impact on achievement and interpersonal processes.
+• She looks into the origins of these self-conceptions, their role in motivation and self-regulation, and their impact on achievement and interpersonal processes.

 • 2020 William James Award, Association for Psychological Science